 In this day and age of texting, Facebook, smartphones and the Internet, it becomes harder to unplug and spend quality time with people you love.
 Or at least it is for me.
 Anyone else?
 Various studies (a few which are outlined in this Forbes article) describe how being constantly "plugged in" takes a toll on us physically, emotionally, and relationally, which can make it hard to connect in person, even with those living in the same house!

-One way to recharge relations is spending quality time together in a spa.
-Caldera spa owners have shared that their hot tub inevitability becomes a family gathering place and conduit for conversation.
+One way to recharge relations is spending quality time together in a hot tub.
+Caldera® spa owners have shared that their hot tub inevitability becomes a family gathering place and conduit for conversation.
 Sans devices, the warm water becomes a safe haven for honesty and bonding.
-Caldera owners can hardly believe the positive effects a hot tub naturally has in bringing their own families together (see below).
+Caldera owners can hardly believe the positive effects a hot tub naturally has in bringing their own families together;

 "Another great benefit was getting the family unplugged and all together, just to talk and hear about their day as we soak in the spa.
 Every family needs some time like that and this product helped bring us together."

 - JM13 from New Hampshire

 "This was a great choice for my family of 5.
 We use it 3-4 days a week.
 Gives us time to have family time."

 Once a routine focused around meeting in your hot tub is established, conversation will spark naturally.

 As an evening ritual, gather everyone in the hot tub, and ask them to share the highlight of their day, as well as a low point or challenge.
 Then, invite each family member to share if they need help accomplishing a goal.
 This could be anything from making lunches for the next day, to picking up supplies for a science project, or reading a bedtime story.
 Communication rituals that focus on each member of the family cultivate connection and bring everyone closer together, according to Barbara Fiese, PhD., Chair of Psychology Department at the University of Syracuse.